Consulting

 A respectable median tenure in the IT sector is usually above 3 years.
 This industry is very dynamic and competitive, so when people stay at one company for more than 3 years, it usually means that this company is doing something right.

-Another way to find an IT vendor with a low attrition rate is to go to Google and type the company name + attrition rate.
+Another way to find an IT services vendor with a low attrition rate is to go to Google and type the company name + attrition rate.
 Some companies publish such reports, and the search engine will give you the answer in seconds.
 You can also search Glassdoor to find out how many employees would recommend the company to a friend and how they rate it.

 Another surefire way is to just ask the IT vendor.
 HR and Business Development people in these kinds of companies are usually easily reachable on LinkedIn and will commonly answer your question straight away.